Could High-Tech Brain Scans Help Diagnose ADHD?

 SPECT has an outspoken advocate in psychiatrist Daniel Amen, M.D., of Newport Beach, California.
 Dr. Amen heads a group of four clinics, which, he says, have performed a total of 31,000 SPECT scans of people with various psychiatric problems.

 “Neuroimaging doesn’t give you a diagnosis,” says Dr. Amen.
 “It’s one part of a full evaluation that you have to put in the context of what goes on in a patient’s life.”
-Low activity in the prefrontal cortex is typical of ADHD, he says, but it can also occur with schizophrenia, dementia, and head injury.
+Low activity in the prefrontal cortex is typical of ADHD, he says, but it can also occur with dementia or head injury.
 “You can’t read these things blindly.”

 By providing information that is impossible to obtain from a simple clinical examination, Dr. Amen claims, “SPECT adds to the richness of the diagnosis and helps target treatment.”
 The images are useful in a range of psychiatric and neurological disorders, not just ADHD, he says.